-With respect to individually held equity securities, the trustees obtain prices from pricing services, whose prices are obtained from direct feeds from market exchanges, which Generation is able to independently corroborate.
-The fair values of equity securities held directly by the trust funds are based on quoted prices in active markets and are categorized in Level 1.
-Equity securities held individually are primarily traded on the New York Stock Exchange and NASDAQ-Global Select Market, which contain only actively traded securities due to the volume trading requirements imposed by these exchanges.
+With respect to individually held equity securities and exchange traded funds, the trustees obtain prices from pricing services, whose prices are obtained from direct feeds from market exchanges, which Generation is able to independently corroborate.
+The fair values of equity securities and exchange traded funds, held directly by the trust funds are based on quoted prices in active markets and are categorized in Level 1.
+Equity securities held individually and exchange traded funds are primarily traded on the New York Stock Exchange and NASDAQ-Global Select Market, which contain only actively traded securities due to the volume trading requirements imposed by these exchanges.